Thuffy13/Thomas_Labview_Files/README.md

 ## Contributing

 Any contributions and commits are welcome.
 If you would like to make a major change please open an ssue so the change may be discussed.

+## License

+These vi's as well as any commits or changes to these vi's are the property of Tennant Company.
+Please contact me or another author to discuss other usage questions.